Frequently Asked Questions (FAQ)

 • $500 optical set up on excimer llasers which is recurring with each lot run.

 • $500 optical set up on picosecond and femtosecond lasers which is recurring with each lot run.

 • $300 optical set up on CO₂ and fiber lasers which is recurring with each lot run.

 • $350 optical set up on frequency tripled Nd:YAG lasers which is recurring with each lot run.

 • $400 optical set up on frequency quadrupled Nd:YAG lasers which is recurring with each lot run.

 • Part prices dependent on laser, part thickness, number of features, number of parts run per batch, committed volume of customer, etc.

-• One Day parameter studies with senior level engineer (customer is encouraged to be present) is billed at $300/hr. ($300/hr for USP lasers and $400/hr for excimer lasers)
+• One Day parameter studies with senior level engineer (customer is encouraged to be present) is billed at $200/hr. ($350/hr for picosecond and femotsecond lasers, $250/hr for nanosecond, fiber, CO₂ and $500/hr for excimer lasers)

 • Tooling costs or programming costs may also be incurred if needed.